The Healing Power of Almonds and How to Make Almond Milk

 Directions:

 • Soak almonds in water overnight.
-Discard soak water after soaking.
+Discard the soaking water after soaking.

 • Rinse and optionally remove the brown skins.